 In late 2006, Chateau Gaby was sold to David Curl, who also owns Chateau Moya in the Cotes de Bordeaux appellation.
 David Curl earned his fortune as an investor and finance manager in Canada.
 Just a few weeks before the 2016 harvest at Chateau Gaby was set to begin, David Curl sold the estate to an American businessman, Tom Sullivan.

 Tom Sullivan purchased 2 other estates in the Right Bank, Chateau du Parc in St. Emilion and Chateau Moya in the Cotes de Castillon appellation.
-Tom Sullivan earned his fortune as the founder Lumber Liquidators and Cabinets to Go.
+In late 2022, Sullivan added to his holdings with the purchase of Clos Beausejour in Pomerol.
+Tom Sullivan earned his fortune as the founder of Lumber Liquidators and Cabinets to Go.

-Tom Sullivan intends to act as his own importer and directly import the production of all his Bordeaux estates, bypassing the more traditional, negociant system using his company, Wine Traders International.
+Instead of using the negociant system, Tom Sullivan formed a new company allowing him to function as his own importer directly importing the production of all his Bordeaux estates, bypassing the more traditional, negociant system using his company, Wine Traders International.

 Chateau Gaby Vineyards, Terroir, Grapes, Winemaking

-The 16 hectare vineyards of Chateau Gaby is planted to 85% Merlot and 15%.
-The terroir is limestone soils with a clay sub soil.
+The 16-hectare vineyard of Chateau Gaby is planted to 85% Merlot and 15%.
+The terroir is limestone soil with clay subsoils.
+Their best terroir is on a sloping hillside that reaches up to 75 meters at its peak.
 The terroir can in some ways be compared to that which you could find in the vineyards of Saint Emilion.
 On average, the vines are close to 35 years of age.

 The previous parcels which contained Cabernet Sauvignon have been removed and replanted to Merlot.
-Current vineyard management and farming techniques include organic farming methods.
+The vineyards were certified as being 100% organic in 2018.
 The vineyard is planted to a vine density that ranges from 5,500 to 6,000 vines per hectare.

 When to Drink Chateau Gaby, Anticipated Maturity, Decanting Time